FIELD NOTES BLOG

 Often blooms in the midwest occur in shallow, warm, pollutant and nutrient rich water.
 Tropical algal blooms are different in comparison forming in various depths.
 However, global saltwater blooms are caused by Cyanobacteria present in both scenarios.
 Differences do exist for oceanic environments, with the addition of nutrients carried from the Sahara desert into the North Atlantic.
 Oceanic algal blooms are unique and can be caused by sargassum, a seaweed labeled as a brown algae which floats in large masses across the ocean.
 Sargassum is different from Blue-Green algae.
 Oceanic blooms are present through symbiotic relations held by both the sargassum and cyanobacteria present.
 Increased phosphorus available to cyanobacteria is caused by strong atmospheric winds sargassum is exposed to in open ocean, in return bacteria capture atmospheric nitrogen and convert it, using a process called nitrogen fixation.
 Cyanobacteria in return further colonize the Sargassum, where then sargassum will benefit from additional nitrogen produced.

 You may have noticed Sargassum washed up on beaches when traveling to tropical environments.
 These blooms are becoming more common, causing major issues during decomposition.
-Sargassum that is decomposing is not only a horrible smell, it's an accumulation of nitrogen, sulfur, and ammonia caused by the decomposing Cyanobacteria and sargassum that can ultimately lead to dead zones.
-Oceanic dead zones are important to monitor and mitigate due marine life health, loss of fish populations hurt our environment and fishing industries.
+Sargassum that is decomposing is not only a horrible smell, it's an accumulation of nitrogen, sulfur, and ammonia caused by the decomposing Cyanobacteria that can ultimately lead to dead zones.
+Oceanic dead zones are important to monitor and mitigate due to marine life health and loss of fish populations that hurt our environment and fishing industries.

 Algae bloom Interventions